--For the year ended December 31, 2016, includes \$2.1 billion attributable to Completion and Production, \$1.2 billion attributable to Drilling and Evaluation and \$10 billion attributable to Completion and Production, \$1.2 billion attributable to Drilling and Evaluation and \$10 billion attributable to Drilling attr million attributable to Corporate and other.
+-For the year ended December 31, 2016, the aggregate charge of \$3.4 billion consisted of fixed asset impairments and write-offs, inventory write-downs, impairments of intangible assets, severance costs, country and facility closures, and other charges related to the energy downturn.
+This included \$2.1 billion attributable to Completion and Production, \$1.2 billion attributable to Drilling and Evaluation and \$10 million attributable to Corporate and other.